 Photography is such a personal thing and we view things in different ways through our values, and in how we where brought up and how we look upon beauty, destruction, good, evil and how colors have personal impact etc…and then being armed with a camera tell our story and capture our values, a wonderful way to show others how we view our world through our eyes.
 One persons that I think captures truly beautiful and touching images with his eyes and camera is Steve McCurry, which I have added a video with below.

 Images or photographs are created/captured through making choices, and great photographs get created/captured through making right choices.
-Right choices are the direct result of the knowledge of the photographer.
-Great photographs are NOT, however, strictly the result of owning the best or fancy camera equipment.
-Anyone using most any camera can take an incredible photograph.
+Right choices are the direct result of the knowledge that the photographer has gained, and great photographs/images are not strictly the result of owning the best or new fancy camera equipment.
+But anyone using most any camera can be able take an incredible photograph.

 The Future of Photography

 The future of Photography is stronger then ever, better then ever and whether you film for fun or you as a Photographer take it very serious, and in this stage of thing moving so fast we will still long for things and images to stop, be captured and framed.
 Therefore Still Life Photography will always be here in humane society.
 Throughout histories terrible disasters and great moments we will always remember ‘that moment’ through Still Photography, which can alter life in its penetrating delivery of a subject needing no words.

 The camera is evolving even though it has stayed the same for over a hundred year as a box, film roll or now with sensor and lens.
 Now it has made life easier in viewing the image instantly through digital and therefore this era of photography is pushing the human eye and mind to be more inventive, leaping into a new chapter of Photography.